128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | ip-address | Value to add to this list |

+#### Description

+The order of elements matters.

+##### ip-address (union)

+The ip-address type represents an IP address and is IP version neutral.
+The format of the textual representations implies the IP version.

+Must be one of the following types:

+###### (0) ipv4-address (string)

+The ipv4-address type represents an IPv4 address in dotted-quad notation.

+Must be a valid IPv4 address.

+###### (1) ipv6-address (string)

+The ipv6-address type represents an IPv6 address in full, mixed, shortened, and shortened-mixed notation.

+The canonical format of IPv6 addresses uses the compressed format described in RFC 4291, Section 2.2, item 2 with the following additional rules: the :: substitution must be applied to the longest sequence of all-zero 16-bit chunks in an IPv6 address.
+If there is a tie, the first sequence of all-zero 16-bit chunks is replaced by ::.
+Single all-zero 16-bit chunks are not compressed.
+The canonical format uses lowercase characters and leading zeros are not allowed.

+Must be a valid IPv6 address.

 ## `configure authority router node device-interface network-interface address host-service address-pool pop-server`

 POP server address(es) provided to clients in priority order.